 I spent a long time watching Monument Valley disappear through the rearview mirror as we departed.
 There are so many beautiful places on this planet, but Monument Valley heightens the experience with a palpable spirituality that connects the people to the earth.
 If your journey will take you to the USA’s Southwest, Monument Valley and Four Corners are two very worthy destinations to add to your itinerary.
 Don’t be surprised to find you leave as we did: full of delicious food, memories of incredible colors and rock formations, and a true sense of peace.

-Looking for more places to visit in the Western United States?
+Looking for more places to visit in the American southwest?
 Here are a few to consider!